 Carlos at Avenida Ipiranga on his visit to São Paulo, Brazil in May 2002.

-Luiz Amorim at Ironbound's Brazilian store 'Vem Q Tem' as photographed by Carlos Oliveira who worked as a shop manager there.
+Luiz Amorim at Ironbound's Brazilian store 'Vem Q Tem' on Merchant Street as photographed by Carlos Oliveira who worked as a shop manager there.
 It was the Spring of 2000.
-I lingered in the shop for hours talking to him.
+I used to linger in the shop for hours talking to him.

-I had rented a room in a house somewhere in the Ironbound - I just can't remember for the life of me its whereabouts - as soon as I arrived in Newark flying non-stop from Tokyo to New York.
-It probably was some place near Columbia Street where I had lived in 1972 and 1975.
-After I went into 'Vem Q Tem' and met Carlos we soon became friends.
-He introduced me to an acquaintance of his - an old Chilean lady called Rubmelia Sobarzo who was probably in her 70s.
+Carlos also introduced me to an acquaintance of his - an old Chilean lady called Rubmelia Sobarzo who was in her 70s.
 Nelly lived on the first floor of a three-story-house on 251 New York Avenue #5 which she sub-let to other single migrants.
 Carlos had previously sublet a room from her but now he lived on 181 New York Avenue, on the same side of the street.

-I soon found out that the Newark Public Library at Military Park had computers that could be used free-of-charge so I made a habit of spending a couple of hours there every morning sending emails everywhere and researching local content.
+I soon found out the Newark Public Library at Military Park, had computers that could be used free-of-charge so I made a habit of spending a couple of hours there every morning sending emails everywhere and researching local content.

 Whenever she needed to go to the kitchen where there was a microwave oven she crossed my room which I shared with a Hispanic man who worked night-shift.
 I never saw his face for he slept during the day and worked at night.
 My bed was on one side of this room and his bed was on the opposite side there was a makeshift 'partition' in the middle of the room: a long bed sheet stretched diagonally across.
 It would be hilarious if it weren't ridiculous for it didn't provide any privacy or security to anyone.